 GNSO Council: The GNSO Council is responsible for developing and recommending to the ICANN Board substantive policies relating to generic top-level domains.
 Once policies are adopted by the Board, the GNSO serves as a resource for staff who have questions about the background or intent of the policy recommendations during its implementation.
 The GNSO may continue to provide input on the implementation of a policy, for example, if the GNSO believes that the implementation is inconsistent with the policy.

 GNSO Policy Staff: The Policy staff support the GNSO in its policy development activities.
-As such, the Policy Staff are responsible for handing off GNSO policies for implementation to the GDD staff once the policies are approved by the Board.
+As such, the Policy staff are responsible for handing off GNSO policies for implementation to the GDD staff once the policies are approved by the Board.
 Policy staff can also serve as a resource for GDD staff should questions arise surrounding the intent or history of a policy recommendation.

 Global Domains Division (GDD) Staff: The GDD staff are responsible for the entire implementation lifecycle, from creating an implementation plan, engaging the Implementation Review Team (if there is one), consulting with relevant ICANN staff and any outside parties that are required, and conducting outreach surrounding the implementation, including communicating with the public and relevant stakeholders regarding the progress of implementation.